mikebranstein/nativescript-workshop-instructions/src/chapters/chapter7.md

 It looks like each stack layout is positioned on top of each other.
 What did we forget?

-> NOTE: UI elements in a grid layout need to specify which row and column they belong to.
+> **NOTE** UI elements in a grid layout need to specify which row and column they belong to.

 <h4 class="exercise-start">
     <b>Exercise</b>: Positioning elements in a grid layout